Special Education in Texas

 School, Family, and Community Engagement Initiative

-Partners Resource Network and Region 10 Education Service Center are working with the Texas Education Agency (TEA) on the School, Family, and Community Engagement (SFCE) Initiative.
+Partners Resource Network, Region 10 Education Service Center and SPEDTex are working with the Texas Education Agency (TEA) on the School, Family, and Community Engagement (SFCE) Network.
 The goal of the SFCE is to help school staff and parents build collaborative relationships and increase positive outcomes for students with disabilities.

 Healthy Families Resources